 Colorectal Cancer Striking Younger Adults

-Colorectal Cancer Striking Younger Adults 22February
+Colorectal Cancer Striking Younger Adults post thumbnail image

 Colorectal cancer is the second leading cause of cancer death behind only lung cancer.
 Since the 1990s the rate of colorectal cancer in adults under the age of 50 has steadily risen.
 This significant increase is perplexing since the rate of colorectal cancer has decreased in older adults due to regular colonoscopies and a lower rate of smoking.